OpenTTD/website/_posts/2019-05-01-monthly-dev-post.md

 Welcome to our Monthly Dev Post of May 2019.
 Every month one of these post will be created, to tell you about the latest developments in the world of OpenTTD.

+In this issue: NotRoadTypes, code modernization, and some smaller things.

 <!-- more -->

 ## Development